junxit/us-congress-bills-117/metadata.md

 - 2022-09-20 — Committee on the Judiciary.
 Reported by Senator Durbin with an amendment in the nature of a substitute.
 Without written report.
 - 2022-09-20 — Committee on the Judiciary.
 Reported by Senator Durbin with an amendment in the nature of a substitute.
 Without written report.
 - 2022-09-20 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 493.
+- 2022-09-29 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6050; text: CR S6050)
+- 2022-09-29 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.